kittisaktaoma/gatk4_practice/README.md

   3. **Local realignment** <br>
     3.1 This step will not done here in my pipeline <br>
-    3.2 Haplotype caller is already updated to call indel accurately
+    3.2 Haplotypecaller in the gatk4 is already call indel accurately

   4. **Base Recalibration** <br>
     4.1 Varint sites are used from this bundle ftp://ftp.broadinstitute.org/bundle/b37/ <br>